Edition 1 · Q2 2026 Attorney Advertising

 The NVCA Model Document Refresh

-The National Venture Capital Association issues periodic refreshes to its model financing documents (Certificate of Incorporation, Stock Purchase Agreement, Investor Rights Agreement, Right of First Refusal and Co-Sale Agreement, Voting Agreement, and Management Rights Letter), and the Q1 2026 refresh introduced changes to the IRA's information rights provisions, the ROFR/Co-Sale exception architecture, and the protective-provisions list.
-The refresh continues the post-2020 trend of standardization on the post-money SAFE world's expectations, and it tightens the language around side-letter coordination where multiple investors hold preferred-stock-class consent rights.
+The National Venture Capital Association issues periodic refreshes to its model financing documents (Certificate of Incorporation, Stock Purchase Agreement, Investor Rights Agreement, Right of First Refusal and Co-Sale Agreement, Voting Agreement, and Management Rights Letter), and recent refreshes have included changes affecting the IRA, the ROFR/Co-Sale architecture, and the protective-provisions list.
+The current generation of NVCA forms continues the post-2018 dominance of the post-money SAFE in early-stage rounds and reflects market practice as it has settled, and it tightens the language around side-letter coordination where multiple investors hold preferred-stock-class consent rights.

 For founders entering a Series A on NVCA documents in Q2/Q3 2026, the refresh affects how the major-investor threshold for information rights and pro-rata rights operates, and how the protective-provisions list is sized and scoped.
 None of the changes are radical; all of them are worth reviewing line-by-line against any prior-vintage form your prospective lead investor's counsel proposes to use.